 $1,000 is the lowest combined income on the schedule.
 If the parents' combined income is lower than this amount, then a court will look at each household's resources and living expenses to come up with a fair payment.
 The minimum amount of support is $50 per month.
 The maximum is 45% of a parent's net income, unless there is some good reason – such as substantial wealth – for that percentage to increase.

-If it's been less than one year since the order was issued or modified, then you must have a substantial change in circumstances - like the loss of a job - to justify a change in the amount of child support.
-However, a paying parent's voluntary unemployment or underemployment is not by itself a substantial change in circumstances; there has to be a very good reason why this parent is working less or not at all.
+If it's been less than one year since the order was issued or modified, you'll have to show a substantial change in circumstances such as a job loss, a new baby, or medical emergency, to justify a change in support.
+However, a paying parent's voluntary unemployment or underemployment is not by itself a substantial change in circumstances; there has to be a good reason why this parent is working less or not at all.

 After the order has been in place for a year, you don't need to show a substantial change in circumstances.
 Instead, a court can increase or decrease the amount of support if meeting the terms of the order has created a severe economic hardship on either parent or on the child.
 More information about how to modify a child support order is available on the Washington Division of Child Support website.

 Paying child support does not result in a tax break and parents who receive child support on behalf of their children don't have to report it as income.

 More often, the custodial parent may claim the dependent deduction or child tax credit.
 In some cases, parents may share the dependent deduction with one parent claiming it in odd years and the other parent claiming it during even ones.

 In addition to the information above, you can learn more about related child support issues on our Washington Divorce and Family Law site.
 Also see the Washington State Department of Social and Health Services page for tools and tips for establishing and modifying child support orders.

 Need a lawyer?
 Start here.